weiy1991/Udaicity_Behavioral_Cloning_P3/README.md

 [image3]: figure_final.png "The error visualization"

 ### The error visualization
 This  image shows the error in the training and validation procedure.
+The loss will be stable in about 25 epochs later.

 ![alt text][image3]